 Link to the dataset.
 If you want to include a conclusion, provide a deep link to the relevant query of the dataset.
-Do not repeat conclusions that don't have an accompanying query.
-Otherwise like a game of Telephone the truth gets distorted with each relay.
+Do not repeat conclusions that don't have an accompanying dataset.
+If people can't verify what you say, don't say it.

 Thanks to DL for helping me refine my thinking from this earlier post.